aav-antonov/HashCode-2021/README.md

 ## Overview
 This code is multi-GPU solver for traffic light scheduling problem offered at HashCode 2021 competition.

-## Kaggle extended version of the Hash Code Online Qualifications 2021 problem. https://www.kaggle.com/competitions/hashcode-2021-oqr-extension
+## <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension" target="_blank">Kaggle extended version</a> of the Hash Code Online Qualifications 2021 problem.

 I was third in this
 <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/leaderboard" target="_blank">competition</a>.

 However, this code is an improved multi-GPU version of my solver and it will by far surpass the winning solution.

 ## Problem overview
 Given the description of a city plan and planned paths for all cars in that city,